kmcconeghy/R-Methods/docs/01-vcovHC.md

 ## Introduction

-In this chapter we are evaluating R's capability to compute standard errors.
-Overall like most things, R has substantial capacity but its flexibility can be daunting.
+In this chapter we are evaluating R's capability to compute different kinds of standard errors.
+Like with many things, R has extensive flexibility here but can be daunting when you want a quick option.
 To bring this flexibility down to earth, I lay out the background, provide practical recommendations, user-written commands and benchmark to STATA.

 ### Packages to use
 <!--html_preserve--><pre>